Pokagon Band of Potawatomi Indians: Tribal Court

 The Tribal Judiciary is a separate and independent branch of the Pokagon Band government.
 The Tribal Court Judiciary consists of the Chief Judge, one Associate Judge, and three Appellate Court Justices.
 All members of the Judiciary are appointed by the Tribal Council to serve staggered four (4)-year terms.

 Tribal Police

 The Pokagon Tribal Police Department was established in 2003 to provide direct law enforcement services to the tribal members and visitors in the ten-county tribal geographic boundaries in Michigan and Indiana.
 The Pokagon Tribal Police Department is a full-service police department, servicing all areas within the Tribe's jurisdiction.
 The Tribal Police are charged with enforcing federal, state, and local laws, including the Pokagon Band Code of Offenses.

 Gaming Commission

 The Pokagon Band Gaming Commission was established the in 2007 as an independent subdivision.
-The Gaming Commission regulates all gaming conducted within Pokagon Band jurisdiction under the Gaming Regulatory Act, the federal Indian Gaming Regulatory Act, and the tribal-state Gaming Compact between the Band and the State of Michigan.
+The Gaming Commission regulates all gaming conducted within Pokagon Band jurisdiction under the Gaming Regulatory Act, the federal Indian Gaming Regulatory Act, and the tribal-state Gaming Compact between the Band and the State of Michigan and Indiana.